Whysoserioussonn/MERNProject2/README.md

 - Manage at least some part of state with the useReducer and useContext hooks (together) or ReduxLinks to an external site. (npm install @reduxjs/toolkit react-redux)
 - Pull from a third party API - either client side with AJAX or server-side with an NPM

 I chose to make a Maintainence MERN stack app.
-At my job, we have this maitenence crew which uses a paper format to repair/maintain appliances int the building, so I thought maybe put that in app and make it easier to track progress of repair.
+At my job, we have this maitenence crew which uses a paper format to repair/maintain appliances in the building, so I thought maybe putting their paper form in an app to make it easier to track the progress of the repair.
 So basically, there will be 3 roles that can access this app: Adminstrator, Maintenance Manager, and Maintenance Employee.
-Only Administrator and Manager will have the authority to have full CRUD capability to create, delete,update, and view all repair notes and current employees that include their username and password.
-Employee will only be ability to read and update their current repair notes assigned by their manager and have the option of creating a new repair note.
+Only Administrator and Manager will have the authority to have full CRUD capability to create, delete,update, and view all repair notes and current employees.
+Employee will only have the ability to read and update their current repair notes assigned by their manager and have the option of creating a new repair note.
- The target end user for this project is a company with a maintenance crew that that want to be up to date with current repairs.
+ The target end user for this project is a company that wants to be up to date with current repairs by using their phone or computer instead of trying to track down a maintenance employee.

 # DEPLOYMENT LINK
 https://fanciful-piroshki-652fd2.netlify.app/